aquaticus/nexus433/README.md

 # Nexus protocol

-Device sends every minute or so (Sencor every 58 seconds, Digoo every 80 seconds) 12 data frames.
+A device sends every minute or so (Sencor every 58 seconds, Digoo every 80 seconds) 12 data frames.

 Each data frame consists of 36 bits.
-There is no any checksum.
+There is no checksum.

 The meaning of bits: